solana-labs/solana/docs/src/staking/README.md

 *Note: Network rewards for stakers and validators are not presently enabled.
 It is the decision of the Solana Foundation if/when to enable such rewards.*

 Staking helps secure the Solana network.
-The more tokens that are staked makes the network less susceptible to censorship and certain kinds of attacks.
+More staked tokens make the network less susceptible to censorship and certain kinds of attacks.

 ## How do I stake my SOL tokens?